Zsazsa Zaturnnah (film)

-Zsazsa Zaturnnah vs. the Amazonistas of Planet X (or simply Zsazsa Zaturnnah) is a 2025 adult animated superhero comedy film directed and co-written by Avid Liongoren, from a screenplay he co-wrote with Carlo Vergara, who also wrote the story based on a komik Zsazsa Zaturnnah.
+Zsazsa Zaturnnah (subtitled vs. the Amazonistas of Planet X) is a 2026 English-language adult animated superhero romantic comedy film directed and co-produced by Avid Liongoren, from a screenplay he co-wrote with Carlo Vergara, who also wrote the story based on a komik Zsazsa Zaturnnah.

 The film follows a small-town shy and meek gay beautician named Ada who discovers a meteorite from outer space which gives him the ability to turn into a voluptuous, flamboyant superheroine under his identity "Zsazsa Zaturnnah".

-An international co-production between the Philippines and France, Zsazsa Zaturnnah had its world premiere at the Work in Progress section of the 2025 Annecy International Animation Film Festival.
+An international co-production between the Philippines and France, Zsazsa Zaturnnah had its world premiere out of competition at the Midnight section in 2026 of the Annecy International Animation Film Festival.

 Premise

-Living in exile in a small town, Ada, a gay beautician, fell in love with a muscular man Dodong, but he is reluctant towards Dodong's attraction due to having a "broken heart" multiple times in the past including his homophobic father who scolds him harshly for being gay.
-At night, he discovers a melon-sized magical meteorite and swallows it whole.
-It transforms him into a superheroine.
-He is ready to fight and defend the world from all sorts of supernatural and extra terrestrial threats, including the evil alien corporation Amazonistas, while facing his difficult challenge of learning to love again, even in his ongoing relationship with Dodong.
+Meet Ada, a shy, gay beautician in a small town in the Philippines.
+After too many heartbreaks, Ada resigns himself to a single life but when a magical meteorite from outer space gives him the ability to turn into the flamboyant female superhero Zsazsa Zaturnnah, Ada must fight the evil alien Amazonistas and face the even more difficult challenge of learning to love again.